GRarer/boop/README.md

 If you save your postgres superuser password in an environment variable called `postgres_password`, you can skip the `-- --password <your postgres superuser password>` part.

-## Running the Angular frontend locally
+### Running the Angular frontend locally

 First navigate your terminal to the frontend directory.
 Run `npx ng serve` for a dev server.
 Navigate to `localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 However, the `ng serve` dev server does not support service workers; this means that push notifications and other PWA features are unavailable in this mode.

+### Running the Angular frontend locally with Service Workers enabled

 To build a version with service workers included and run it with a local http server, use `npm run start-pwa` and navigate to `localhost:8080/`.
 Note that this server will **not** automatically recompile and reload when you make changes.

-Since service workers can cache applications, you may also need to clear your cache or fully close the tab and re-open it for changes to take effect.
+The service worker caches the application to improve load times, but this means that when you first open `localhost:8080/` after recompiling, the browser will show an old version of the application that has been cached.
+Opening the first time causes the service worker to detect the change and download the updated version, but to see the changed version you must fully close the tab and then navigate there again.
+(Just reloading the same tab will still show the cached version.)

 ## Style Checking

 Navigate to either the frontend or backend directory and run `npm run lint` to run the eslint style checker on that package.
 Some formatting issues can be automatically fixed with `npm run lint -- --fix`.
+In addition to ensuring consistent formatting, the linter will warn about code that may lead to errors or unintentional behavior, such as misused promises.

 You may want use the `.editorconfig` file to ensure that your editor or IDE uses 2-space indentation, removes trailing whitespace, etc. For Visual Studio Code, this requires installing [a plugin](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig).

-## Strict typechecking
+## Strict Types
 Be aware that this project uses TypeScript in `--strict` mode.
 This disallows implicit `any`, enforces strict null checking to prevent null-pointer bugs, etc.
 See [the typescript compiler options documentation](https://www.typescriptlang.org/docs/handbook/compiler-options.html)